 Selection Information

 The admissions process for the PA program is highly selective and is based on a variety of criteria including the applicant’s overall strength relative to the applicant pool.
-The Selections Committee made up of full-time PA program faculty, assesses the applicant’s academic background, type and amount of previous clinical experience, community service experience, knowledge of the physician assistant’s role in health care, and personal and professional qualities including knowledge of, and sensitivity to, multicultural issues relevant to the organization and provision of medical care services.
-The most qualified applicants meeting the prerequisites and requirements will be selected based upon a thorough review of all written statements, and points earned from:
+The Selections Committee, comprised of full-time PA program faculty, evaluates applicants based on their academic background, type and extent of prior clinical experience, community service involvement, understanding of the physician assistant’s role in healthcare, and personal and professional attributes.
+This includes applicants’ knowledge of and sensitivity to multicultural issues pertinent to the delivery of medical services.
+The most qualified applicants who meet the prerequisites and requirements will be selected based upon a thorough review of all written statements and points earned from the following categories:

 • Interview

-• Mission (disadvantaged, veteran, humanitarian service, underserved experience, non-healthcare community/volunteer service & commitment)
+• Mission (disadvantaged background, veteran, humanitarian service, underserved experience, non-healthcare community/volunteer service & commitment)

 • CASPA cumulative GPA